Building Renode from source

 Core prerequisites

-First, install the mono-complete package as per the installation instructions for various Linux distributions which can be found on the Mono project website.
+First, install the .NET SDK package as per the installation instructions, which can be found on the official .NET site.

 To install the remaining dependencies, use:

-sudo apt-get install git automake autoconf libtool g++ coreutils policykit-1 \
+sudo apt install git automake cmake autoconf libtool g++ coreutils policykit-1 \

 Downloading the source code